DMCU/Mangopay-task/README.md

 # Google Maps Search and Directions Tests
 ## Summary
 This repository contains automated tests for Google Maps search and directions functionality using Cypress.
-It was made on recruitment process purposes of MANGOPAY company.
+It was created for the purpose of the recruitment process at MANGOPAY company.
 The tests cover various scenarios related to search, directions, and error handling.
-Additionaly I've created test suit in iPhone X viewer which can be used in order to verify if covered testing areas are responsive.
+The Page Object Pattern was not implemented for this task.
+Given the relatively small scope of these tests, using the Page Object Pattern might have been overkill.
+However, for larger and more complex test suites, implementing the Page Object Pattern can enhance test maintainability and organization.
+For more convenient maintenance, all selectors are stored in the separate file `selectors.js`.

 ## Table of Contents
+* Responsive testing
 * Test cases covered
 * Installation
 * Running the Tests

+## Responsive Testing

+In this repository, you can find two test suites: `mapsSearch.cy.js` for the default viewport, and the `iPhoneXmapsSearch.cy.js` suite, which has been designed to be responsive.
+The `cy.viewport()` command is used to set the viewport to the size of an iPhone X, ensuring that the tests are validated for smaller screen sizes as well.

-# Test Cases Covered
+## Test Cases Covered
-* Should display correct headline text for Paris search Search for Paris and verify the correct headline text.
+1. Should display correct headline text for Paris search

-* Should display correct headline text for London search and directions.
+2. Should display dirrections from Paris to London
- Search for London, click "Directions," and verify the correct headline text and destination field.

-* Should show error message for invalid search
+3. Should show error message for invalid search
- Search for an invalid place name and verify the displayed error message.

-* Should clear the search input after clicking "Close" button Search for a place, click "Close," and verify that the search input is cleared.
+4. Should clear the search input after clicking "Close" button

-* Should handle clicking "Directions" without a destination Click "Directions" without entering a destination and verify that the start and destination fields are visible and empty.
+5. Should handle clicking "Directions" without a destination

+The test cases `1.` and `2.` cover the user stories provided in the description of this task.

+It's worth noting that test case `2.` additionally covers setting directions between two destinations.
+I encountered a Google Maps issue here - when `London` is provided in the search input and the Directions button is selected, the value in the destination input is set to `London, UK`, which causes a problem with the assertion since it's not equal to `London`.

+In test case `3.`, I've covered a negative scenario.
+In test case `4.`, we check whether the search input gets cleared after using the corresponding button.
+In test case `5.`, we examine the edge case of how the input behaves when we perform a search without providing any data.

 ## Instalation
 To set up and run the tests locally, follow these steps: